inbo/bird-tracking/cartodb/README.md

 dead | boolean | `True` if individual bird is confirmed or likely dead. device_info_serial | number | ID of the GPS tracker.
-Used to link with `bird_tracking` table project_leader | string | Project leader of the research project for which this trackers are used. project_shortname | string | Shortname for the research project for which these trackers are used. remarks | string | Remarks by the researcher regarding the tracker or bird. ring_code | string | Code of the metal leg ring on the individual bird. ring_code_color | string | Code of the coloured leg ring on the individual bird. scientific_name | string | Species name of the individual bird. sex | string | Sex of the individual bird. tracking_end_date_time | date | UTC timestamp for when tracking is no longer (considered) operational. tracking_start_date_time | date | UTC timestamp for when tracking is (considered) operational (= somewhat later than tagging).
+Used to link with `bird_tracking` table project_leader | string | Project leader of the research project for which this trackers are used. remarks | string | Remarks by the researcher regarding the tracker or bird. ring_code | string | Code of the metal leg ring on the individual bird. ring_code_color | string | Code of the coloured leg ring on the individual bird. scientific_name | string | Species name of the individual bird. sex | string | Sex of the individual bird. species_code | string | Code for the species for which these trackers are used. tracking_end_date_time | date | UTC timestamp for when tracking is no longer (considered) operational. tracking_start_date_time | date | UTC timestamp for when tracking is (considered) operational (= somewhat later than tagging).
 Used to exclude pre-tracking test records during import. tracking_start_latitude | number | WGS84 latitude of the estimated tagging position.